apt2tell/read_me/README.md

 ## ABOUT ME
-🌱 I’m a Full-Stack web development
+🌱 I’m a Full-Stack web developer

 💬 Ask me about Wild life documentaries